-This is a competitive process and there are only 4 available positions.
+This is a competitive process and there are only a limited amount of vacancies.

 If you score sufficiently we will advise you by e-mail and you will progress to the next stage.
 We will not advise you of your interview score.
 This will be used at the end of the process to select the best performing candidates for the limited number of places available on the training course.

 The HR Team will review how many people have passed all stages of the process and which candidates scored highest in the application form shortlisting and interview stages.
 We will also assess any criminal conviction declarations made by candidates at the start of the process at this stage.

 Please do not contact our Human Resources team during this period.
 You will be contacted directly via e-mail once the final decisions have been made.

 The top candidates will be invited to attend a medical with our Occupational Health Nurse.
 You must pass the medical.
 If there are any medical queries these will be escalated to our OH Doctor.
 Their decision is final.
 If further medical advice is required to confirm your medical fitness for the role this may prevent a job offer being made as we must confirm job offers quickly in order to complete the final stages of checks and uniform fittings in time for the training school start date.

 All job offers are made on a conditional basis, subject to receipt of satisfactory references and other pre-employment checks.

 Part of the pre-employment checks will include a medical held with our Occupational Health provider, Medigold at Aztec West, Bristol.
 The purpose of the medical is to ensure that your hearing is within the set standard for this role.